Safety Performance Measures

 -

-Listed in the Non-Motorized Fatalities and Serious Injuries graph for 2022, the 5-year average was 5,806, meeting the target of 5,892.
+Listed in the Non-Motorized Fatalities and Serious Injuries graph for 2023, the 5-year average was 757, not quite meeting the target of 743.4.

 Another instance is for Non-Motorized projects currently listed in the Non-Motorized Plan, as safety and compliance with the American Disabilities Act were also considered during the project evaluation process.
 This includes factoring in the project’s potential to eliminate conflict points between vehicles and the various forms of non-motorized travel.
 Such projects should minimize the potential for crashes, injuries, and fatalities as well.